 Although most of our science knowledge to do with fighting infection has come through western culture, other cultures, such as Māori culture, have long been aware of medicines that fight or prevent infection.

-In this video from the Te Papa Channel, Te Waari Carkeek and members of his family demonstrate a remedy for sprains, strains and broken bones, using the poisonous plant tutu (Coriaria species).
+In this YouTube video from Te Papa, Te Waari Carkeek and members of his family demonstrate a remedy for sprains, strains and broken bones, using the poisonous plant tutu (Coriaria species).